capitalch/trace-new/docs/index.md

 ---

+## This documentation
+Documentation site is create using `jekyll` tool using *just the docs* template.
+Documentation site is enabled in `github` in the `docs` folder and appropriate settings are done in `github`.
+We had installed `ruby` and `jekyll` in local machine to visualize this documentation site locally.
+It is proposed that the documentation would proceed side by side along with the project development process.

 ## Cloud platform
 > We selected **Jelastic cloud** which is based on **Virtuozzo** application platform.
 Cloudjiffy is service providers for Jelastic.
 This platform is flexible and economical in comparison to other cloud platforms like DigitalOcean, Amazon AWS, Microsoft Azure, Google cloud or Heroku.